Afio Mai, Haere Mai, Talitali fiefia

 Welcome to ‘aikona

-‘aikona is located in the state of Utah which is named after the Yuta-Shoshone peoples and occupies the Newe (Shoshone and Goshute), Núuchiu (Ute), Nuwuvi (Paiute), and Diné (Navajo) territories.
+‘aikona is planted in the state of Utah which is named after the Yuta-Shoshone peoples and occupies the Newe (Shoshone and Goshute), Núuchiu (Ute), Nuwuvi (Paiute), and Diné (Navajo) territories.
 Fa’afetai lava, kin, Arcia Tecun for this retelling and Teu le vā.

 Fua ‘Etau Ngaahi Talanoa Tukufakaholo, mo ‘Etau Fiefia mo e Fakamo’ui ki ‘Api”